pixelgod0/coffeezhs/README.md

    zstyle ':omz:update' mode disabled
    ```

-NOTE: you can control how often Oh My Zsh checks for updates with the following setting:
+NOTE: you can control how often CoffeeZHS checks for updates with the following setting:

 ```sh
 # This will check for updates every 7 days